cycloss/recipes/asian-other.md

 #### Directions

-- Prepare the curry paste ingredients
+1. Prepare the curry paste ingredients.

-- Put the rice on
+2. Put the rice on.

-- Putting all the paste ingredients in a small food processor, add a bit of water, and blitz until smooth
+3. Putting all the paste ingredients in a small food processor, add a bit of water, and blitz until smooth.

-- Cook the paste on medium heat for 4 minutes in a large skillet, meanwhile, prepare the carrot and potato
+4. Cook the paste on medium heat for 4 minutes in a large skillet, meanwhile, prepare the carrot and potato.

-- Add the chicken stock, stir in, and simmer for 1 minute
+5. Add the chicken stock, stir in, and simmer for 1 minute.

-- Add the tamarind, fish sauce, and sugar, stirring everything in, then add the coconut cream, carrot and potato.
+6. Add the tamarind, fish sauce, and sugar, stirring everything in, then add the coconut cream, carrot and potato.

-- Simmer for 15 minutes until potato is soft, add 1-2 tsp cornflour if not thick enough.
+7. Simmer for 15 minutes until potato is soft, add 1-2 tsp cornflour if not thick enough.

-- Add the prawns and bamboo shoots, cook for 3 minutes (do **not** overcook), then adjust sauce with fish sauce and salt to taste.
+8. Add the prawns and bamboo shoots, cook for 3 minutes (do **not** overcook), then adjust sauce with fish sauce and salt to taste.

-- Serve with rice, topping curry with torn Thai basil leaves, and crispy onion pieces
+9. Serve with rice, topping curry with torn Thai basil leaves, and crispy onion pieces.

 ## King Prawn Bhuna